I had a conversation with a young student preparing for a teaching

 Gilmer-Aikin Law represented the most significant reform in public

 education in Texas since free text books and compulsory attendance

 were adopted earlier in the twentieth century.
 It guaranteed a minimal

-standard for all school children in Texas for a minimum of 175 days per year for twelve years.
+standard for all school children in Texas for a minimum of 175 days

-state superintendent is appointed by the governor.
+Agency and the state superintendent is appointed by the governor.

 education costs in a state whose people's mantra is "no new taxes."